instantX-research/CSGO/README.md

 ## Acknowledgements
-This project is developed by InstantX Team, all copyright reserved.
+This project is developed by InstantX Team and Xiaohongshu, all copyright reserved.
+Sincere thanks to xiaohongshu for providing the computing resources.

 ## Citation 💖
 If you find CSGO useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX: